GenDJ/GenDJ/readme.md

 This project is stripped down to be only that solo way of running it, and only to accept frames from a webcam connected to a new web browser interface unique to this project.

+Some version of this may someday live at https://gendj.com

 [ORIGINAL README HERE](https://github.com/kylemcdonald/i2i-realtime)